guidodizi/shrike/docs/pipeline/reuse-aml-pipeline.md

 ## Motivations

-Essentially, an AML experiment is made of:
+Essentially, an experiment is made of:
 - a runnable python script,
 - a configuration file.